 What is a Business Overdraft?

 A business overdraft is an extension of credit by a lender that allows a business to access funds greater than the amount available in its business trading account.
-A business overdraft is often linked directly to your business account, allowing business owners immediate access to available overdraft funds.
-You can choose a business overdraft from a bank or non-bank lenders.
+It is often linked directly to your business account, allowing business owners immediate access to available overdraft funds.
+You can choose to apply with a bank or non-bank lenders.

-You can choose to get a business overdraft with no security - called an Unsecured Business Overdraft - or provide security backed by property.
+You can choose to apply with no security - called an Unsecured Business Overdraft - or provide security backed by property.